pglombardo/pglombardo.github.io/_posts/2024-02-23-Password-Pusher-Hits-185K-MAU.md

 Now to hit 185,000 users in January 2024 is just crazy.

-And to top it off, that doesn't include the hundreds(?) of self-hosted instances out in the wild and in private intranets.
+And to top it off, that doesn't include the uncounted number of JSON API users and hundreds(?) of self-hosted instances out in the wild and in private intranets.

 Here are two Google Analytics screenshots to illustrate: